Your Colorado Statute of Limitations Guide

-Today, we’re going to talk about the statute of limitations that apply to various types of injury claim in Colorado.
+Today, we’re going to talk about the statute of limitations that apply to various types of injury claims in Colorado.
 However, if you think you have a case you should contact an attorney as soon as possible to find out, because sometimes, even if the deadline has not passed, an attorney will need sufficient time to investigate and prepare a claim or lawsuit.

 What is a Statute of Limitations?

-Simply put, the statute of limitations is the law that dictates how long a plaintiff has to file a lawsuit against defendants the plaintiff seeks to recover from.
+Simply put, the statute of limitations is the law that dictates how long a plaintiff has to file a lawsuit against the defendants the plaintiff seeks to recover from.

 The statute of limitations that applies to a particular case varies depending on the type of accident or claim involved.
 Here is what you should know about the statute of limitations in Colorado injury cases.

 Colorado law requires that any lawsuit for injuries arising from the use or operation of a motor vehicle be filed within three (3) years from the date of the accident.
 However, as previously mentioned, to give yourself the best chance for success, don’t wait until right before the statute to contact an attorney, because an experienced injury law attorney can help you get the most out of your case well before the deadline to file a lawsuit.

 Sometimes a negligent driver does not have enough insurance coverage to pay for all of the damages he or she causes.
 In that instance, victims who have underinsured motorist (UIM) coverage can make claims against their insurance company.
 If there is a dispute between a victim and that victim’s insurance company about the UIM benefits that should be paid, the victim must file a lawsuit against the insurance company within two (2) years of the date of the recovery from the underinsured negligent party.
 However, regardless of the date of the recovery from the underinsured negligent party, the injury victim never has less than three (3) years from the date of the injury to file a lawsuit for UIM benefits against the insurance company.